College of Education and Human Development

 Start your journey

-Earn a tier 3 teaching license to teach elementary education
+Earn your master’s and license to teach elementary education in one year

 Career outlook

-97.3% of Elementary education MEd graduates found full-time teaching positions within a year of graduation (2021-22 Cohort)
+found teaching jobs within a year of graduation

 • October 1 - Application opens